vszakats/hb/README.md

 ## FreeBSD

-If you want to use the gtsln library instead of gtstd or gtcrs, then you also need to install libslang.
-If you installed the ports collection, then all you need to do to install libslang is to run the following commands, which may require that you run su first to get the correct permissions:
+If you want to use the `gtsln` library instead of `gtstd` or `gtcrs`, then you also need to install `libslang`.
+If you installed the ports collection, then all you need to do to install `libslang` is to run the following commands, which may require that you run `su` first to get the correct permissions:

     $ cd /usr/ports/devel/libslang